-Problem and Cause Solutions Cemetery is subject to vandalism, in which case the lean will ean is causing the lettering to fret on the leaning side.
+Problem and Cause Solutions Leaning and Fallen Monuments Note: a slight lean is not a problem unless the Cemetery is subject to vandalism, in which case the lean will attract the attention of vandals; or unless the lean is causing the lettering to fret on the leaning side.
 Failure of footings and/or foundations because of: normal compaction of grave fill, coffin collapse Wait until they stabilise.
 Re-bed monument on porous fill, e.g. light gravel and sand. vault distortion or collapse Seek professional advice on stabilization or reconstruction. water erosion or soil saturation Correct drainage problem. rabbit or wombat burrows Fill holes with cobbles and earth. tree roots raising one side Chop off offending root (provided tree will remain stable).
 Differential compaction, e.g. one side on rock and other on fill, or one side dry and the other side wet due to broken drain or hollow in ground Check drainage, improve if necessary and re-bed in gravel/sand mix.
 Soil creep on hillsides.
 Sometimes caused by poor subsurface drainage, in which case an agricultural drain on the uphill side may help.
 Frequently an intractable problem, but avoid the removal of local bushes and trees.
 Soil slump, i.e. localised movements of land usually after heavy rain: on river banks and gullies Erosion control measures. in slate and shale areas Drainage control on the uphill side.
 Monuments Disassembled but not Broken Vandalism or temporary removal to permit essential works.
 Check top of plinth to ensure that it is level, re-bed if necessary.
 Re-assemble, avoiding Portland cement.
 For tall structures vulnerable to vandalism, consider introduction of non-rusting dowels (e.g. bronze, selected stainless steel).
 Breaks in Sturdy Stone Monuments Accident, vandals and cattle; often involving heavy falls on to masonry or iron surrounds or uneven ground.
 In general, employ an experienced monumental mason to reset stone on plinth and dowel parts together using waterproof epoxy resin adhesive (not standard Araldite).
 It is important to avoid Portland cement.